 We don’t like accountability.
 Oh, we like the idea of accountability.
 For governing officials.
 For pastors and priests.
 For bankers and doctors.
 But personally?
 Uh, no thanks.
-We prefer anonymity.

 From the pages of Scripture, an unlikely prophet named Amos helps us learn why our refusal to accept personal accountability is more than simply wrong or foolhardy.
 His words to the northern capital of Samaria are words we need to hear as well.

 Without accountability to God, we will never become all we want to be.

 The Prophet Amos spoke to the prosperous nation of Israel who sensed no need for anything spiritual.
 Amos asked a penetrating question:

 Do you put off the day of calamity? —Amos 6:3

 These were people who may have recognized a time of accountability to God would come, but they did not believe it was near.
 So they gave themselves up to a life of spiritual insensitivity, material gluttony, and sensuality.